 Gary Barwin is a writer, composer, and multidisciplinary artist and the author of twenty-one books of poetry, fiction and books for children.
 His latest book is the poetry collection No TV for Woodpeckers (Wolsak & Wynn).
 His recent national bestselling novel Yiddish for Pirates (Random House Canada) won the Stephen Leacock Medal for Humour as well as the Canadian Jewish Literary Award (FIction) and the Hamilton Literary Award (Fiction).
 It was also a finalist for both the Governor General’s Award for Fiction and the Scotiabank Giller Prize.
 His interactive writing installation using old typewriters and guitar processors was featured during 2016-2017 at the Art Gallery of Hamilton.

 A finalist for the National Magazine Awards (Poetry), he is a three-time recipient of Hamilton Poetry Book of the Year, has also received the Hamilton Arts Award for Literature and has co-won the bpNichol Chapbook Award and the K.M.
 Hunter Arts Award.
-He is one of the judges for this year’s CBC Poetry Prize.
+He was one of the judges for the 2017 CBC Poetry Prize.

-A PhD in music composition, Barwin has been Writer-in-Residence at Western University and Young Voices E-Writer-in-Residence at the Toronto Public Library and is currently be writer-in-residence at McMaster University and the Hamilton Public Library in 2017-2018.
+A PhD in music composition, Barwin has been Writer-in-Residence at Western University and Young Voices E-Writer-in-Residence at the Toronto Public Library and is currently writer-in-residence at McMaster University and the Hamilton Public Library in 2017-2018.
 He has taught creative writing at a number of colleges and universities and currently teaches writing to at-risk youth in Hamilton through the ArtForms program.
 His writing has been published in hundreds of magazine and journals internationally—from Readers Digest to Granta and Poetry to the Walrus—and his writing, music, media works and visuals have been presented and broadcast internationally.

 Though born in Northern Ireland to South African parents of Ashenazi descent, Barwin lives in Hamilton, Ontario.
 He is married with three adult children and lives in Hamilton, Ontario and has never been Governor of Louisiana. garybarwin.com